 How to protect minors in your content

-Our goal is to protect uploaders as well as viewers.
+Our goal is to protect both uploaders and viewers.
 Before posting content of yourself, your family or friends, think carefully about whether it may put anyone at risk of negative attention.

-- Ensure that the minor is supervised by an adult and is performing age-appropriate activities such as demonstrating hobbies, educational content or public performances.
+- Make sure that the minor is supervised by an adult and is performing age-appropriate activities such as demonstrating hobbies, educational content or public performances.

-- Ensure that the attire worn is age-appropriate.
-Avoid attire that overexposes the minor or is very form-fitting.
+- Make sure that the attire worn is age-appropriate.
+Avoid attire that overexposes the minor or is form-fitting.

 - Use YouTube's privacy settings to limit who can see the videos that you post.